geenr/alx-system_engineering-devops/0x07-networking_basics/README.md

-Link Layer+        ----- Frames      src & dst mac addresses netstat - helps to print out all sorts of connections eg listening, non listening, sockets etc the link for netstat is as shown below https://www.adminschoice.com/netstat-10-most-common-usage-with-examples
+Link Layer+        ----- Frames      src & dst mac addresses netstat - helps to print out all sorts of connections eg listening, non listening, sockets etc the link for netstat is as shown below https://www.adminschoice.com/netstat-10-most-common-usage-with-examples to install netstat use sudo apt install net-tools